greydanus/greydanus.github.io/2022-05-18-studying-growth.md

   </div>
 </div>

-Having implemented NCA and gained some intuition for how it trains, we were ready to turn our attention to patterns of biological growth.
+Having implemented the NCA model and gained some intuition for how it trained, we were ready to use it to investigate patterns of biological growth.

 ## Patterns of biological growth